 I grew up in a very competitive household.
-As soon as I started walking my mother put me in skates and was determined to make me ''someone''.
+As soon as I started walking my mother put me in skates and was determined to make me ''a someone''.
 Then after that was 4 years of ballroom dancing followed by 5 years of martial arts.
-On the outside, it seemed like I was an aspiring athlete striving for greatness but in truth, I suffered from anxiety and depression, I hated myself and had no idea why.
+On the outside, it seemed like I was an aspiring athlete striving for greatness but in truth, I suffered from anxiety, depression and PTSD, I hated myself and had no idea why.
 The more I achieved, the more was demanded.
 Never enough!

 I never wanted to be an athlete, I wanted to paint, act and create.
 My whole family is very creative, we have architects, painters, actors, musicians.
 So it was natural that I was born with curiosity and passion for the arts.
 Now I don't know why, but I was steered away from it.
 I heard things like ''you are not talented enough to make money.
 You cant make money from art.''
 Or simply ''shut up and do as I say''.
 And I believed it!
 I told myself how bad I was, how untalented and unworthy I am.

 After my family relocated to Northern Ireland I started college and my world got turned upside down.
 I decided to go against my families wishes and signed up for art classes.
 It felt like I could breathe again.
 I fell in love with textile work and discovered I had a talent for hand knitting.

 Discovering a passion for knitting was a complete surprise to me.
 I learned that knitting can be a great tool for meditation.
 It reduces anxiety and counting stitches helps you reduce stress.
 This was a huge surprise to me because it was something I absolutely hated doing when I was a child.